Breaking News | Hero Of Faith: A Song Of Hope For Leah Sharibu

 Recall that it was during a kidnap incident on February 19, 2018, involving 109 Government Girls’ Technical College students, Yobe state, that the heroine of faith -Leah was left behind because she refused to renounce her faith in Christ Jesus.
 Five of her classmates died in the process while others were later released.
 Leah has remained in captivity without any effort from authorities to see to her freedom.

-From Leah Sharibu, to Benjamin Habila of Government Science College, Niger state; and Michael Nnadi of Good Shepherd Seminary Kakau, Kaduna state who were both murdered during terrorists’ onslaught on their schools, the emotion laden song extols the virtue of these heroes who exhibited so much faith and strength in their maker.
-It is disheartening that government has failed woefully to rescue Leah, the remaining Chibok Girls and many others.
+From Leah Sharibu, to Benjamin Habila of Government Science College, Niger state; and Michael Nnadi of Good Shepherd Seminary Kakau, Kaduna state who were both murdered during terrorists’ onslaught on their schools, the emotion-laden song extols the virtue of these heroes who exhibited so much faith and strength in their maker.
+It is disheartening that the government has failed woefully to rescue Leah, the remaining Chibok Girls, and many others.

 “Who would have thought, that four years would go by, the nations would stand by in silence and pretend no wrong was done, who would have thought that no amount of darkness can quench the smallest light, oh daughter of Zion keep shinning on, you are the hero of faith, the hero of faith”, make up the second stanza.
 It is heart-wrecking that while authorities have paid ransom to terrorists to release their victims, Leah seems to have been forgotten.
 She is however encouraged to hang on.
 “Oh daughter of Zion keep shinning on, you are the hero of faith”